 Even though there is an open wound right next to the anus, infection rarely occurs.
 This is because the tissues next to the anus have a natural resistance to infection.
-Having a bowel movement after removal of a thrombotic hemorrhoid will not interfere with healing.
+Having a bowel movement after a surgical treatment of a thrombotic hemorrhoid will not interfere with healing.

-It is important to make an appointment to see you doctor after the hemorrhoid is removed so that you can be checked for proper healing.
-Also, the doctor can check any part of the anorectal area which might not have been completely examined earlier because of the pain from the swollen outer hemorrhoid.
+It is important to make an appointment to see your doctor after the hemorrhoid is removed so that you can be checked for proper healing.
+Also, the doctor can check any part of the anorectal area that might not have been completely examined earlier because of the pain from the swollen outer hemorrhoid.

 If you believe you are bleeding excessively or have other questions or problems, please feel free to call our office and speak with one of the physicians.